dmtzs/SmartTerrariumR/README.md

 * 1 L298D chip (H bridge)

 ## Connection diagram
-Here is going to appear the way you need to connect the arduino with the raspberry
+Here is the diagram connection about how you need to connect all components, to which pin´s, etc.
 ![](Imgs/Diagrama.png)

 <br><br>